 Nicole received her Bachelor’s Degree in Aerospace Engineering from MIT and a Master’s Degree in Biology from the University of Notre Dame.
 She has taught high school chemistry and biology in the Washington DC area as well as Ecological Biology at Earlham College.
 She has co-led, with her husband Peter, two Earlham College semester abroad programs in Environmental Studies in New Zealand.
 Nicole is an avid photographer, enjoys gardening (when it is not too hot!), and loves camping with her family and friends.
 Her two daughters, Savanna and Maggie, attend RFS.

-Jim McKinney (Music)
+Jim McKinney (Middle School Band)

 Jim holds a B. A. degree in Music from the University of Kentucky, a B. S. degree in Elementary Education from Indiana University East, and an M. M degree in Musicology from Indiana University.
 He has experience as a classroom teacher and an administrator in special education.
 During the 2013-14 school year, he volunteered as brass coach for instrumental students at Friends School.
 He has played the trombone for 25 years.
 He frequently performs throughout the Richmond area with both his jazz combo and brass quintet.
 He is a regular performer in the pit orchestras at Richmond Civic Theatre.
 Additionally, he gives private lessons to brass students, is a member of his church’s praise band, and works as a brass technician during the summers at the Eaton, Ohio, High School band camp.
 He and his wife, Jodi, live in Richmond and have two children, Jared and Jill.
 He is thrilled to have the opportunity to teach music at Friends School!